 A few months after this, I was sitting on the floor of my oldest son's bedroom as he went to sleep.
 (When he was young, he was quite a procrastinator when it came to bedtime.
 Often I'd just sit in his room and read until he fell asleep.)

-I had just finished a chapter when my son scared the dickens out of me by suddenly sitting straight up in bed and yelling, "Do you HEAR that?!"
+I had just finished a chapter in my book when my son suddenly sat straight up in bed and yelled, "Do you HEAR that?!"

 I didn't hear anything--everything was quiet--and I asked what he heard.